 There were various points of remaining towers where we could climb the stairs to access the walkable portions of the walls, and many sections had newer wood staircases and floors to make this possible.

-When we arrived in the Visitor Center, there was a cute, animated movie about how the land was acquired for Conwy Castle, which was built in an astounding 4 years, and its cost was 15 thousand Pounds in 1283, which would be equivalent to 45 million Pounds today.
+When we arrived in the Visitor Center, there was a cute, animated movie about how the land was acquired for Conwy Castle.
+It was constructed in an astounding 4 years.
+The cost to build was 15 thousand Pounds in 1283.
+Today, that is equivalent to about 45 million British pounds.

 Although the roof is absent, the rest of the castle is well preserved, with its 125 foot Great Hall and King’s Apartments and 8 towers, commanding views over the River Conwy, and its beautiful countryside.